grafana/k6-docs/src/data/markdown/docs/01 guides/03 Test authoring/02 Recording a session/01 Browser recorder.md

 - Changing the [load options](/using-k6/options).
 The default is a 12 min ramp-up test.
 - Handling [correlation and dynamic data](/examples/correlation-and-dynamic-data).

-> #### Things to consider
->
-> - The auto-generated script sets [discardResponseBodies](/using-k6/options#discard-response-bodies) to `true`.
-This configuration will discard all response bodies.
-> - The browser extension will not record other tabs or pop up windows.
-If you need to capture this information, you should try the [HAR converter](/test-authoring/recording-a-session/har-converter).

 6 - **Run the test** locally or in the k6 Cloud.

 If you want to run a cloud test from the k6 Cloud UI, press `Run` to start the test.